peteryuhang/Computer-Systems-A-Programmer-Perspective/ch3/ch3.md

 - S2 is computed the offset between S1 of multiple of 16
 - p will be aligned of multiple of 8

+### Floating-Point Code

+- Some points need to be included:
+  - How floating point values are stored and accessed
+  - The instruction that operate on floating point data
+  - The conventions used for passing floating-point values as arguments to functions and for returning them as results
+  - The conventions for how registers are preserved during function calls